Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Introduction

-The first group of studies modifies PNM to account for nanoscale effects.
-For that purpose, Chen et al. \cite{chen2021pore} integrated a generalized phase equilibrium model, which distinguishes adsorbed and bulk fluid phases, into PNM to represent the multiscale fluid behavior.
+For that purpose, Chen et al. \cite{chen2021pore} accounted confinement-induced phase behavior to study multicomponent hydrocarbon mixture filtration in the shale rock.
+The authors integrated a generalized phase equilibrium model, which distinguishes adsorbed and bulk fluid phases, into PNM to represent the multiscale fluid behavior.
+They considered three artificially constructed PNM: one two-scale with large pore 100~nm and smaller pores 10~nm, and two multiscale with pores range in between 5.5--100~nm, but with different average pore sizes of 12.2~nm and 22.7~nm, correspondingly.
 It was shown that the phase behavior in the PNM, controlled by the multiscale pore structure, significantly deviates from that in a single nanopore.
 Besides, due to capillary trapping of the liquid phase and competitive adsorption on the pore wall, heavier components tend to reside in smaller pores and suppress the bubble point pressure therein.
-However, they covered only the thermodynamic specificity of confined fluids without consideration of fluid filtration.
-To accurately describe gas transport in PNM considering nanoscale effects, Ma et al. \cite{ma2014pore} developed a node-bond pore-network flow model (PNFM).
-In this model, the flow was described by the Darcy flow, slip flow, and Knudsen diffusion along with van der Waals’ two-parameter for a non-ideal gas.
-Thus, the permeability was calculated by a more complex formulation.
-The resulting gas permeability grows with pore size but decreases with the gas pressure and Tangential Momentum Accommodation Coefficient (TMAC).
-Particularly, under normal field operational conditions, the permeability of methane rises by 30\% if non-ideal gas is considered.
-In another work \cite{zhang2015micro}, a 3D PNM with three flow regimes: viscous flow, slip flow, and Knudsen diffusion, was applied for gas flow in a shale matrix.
-The results show that apparent permeability is strongly dependent on pore pressure in the reservoir and pore throat size.
-With the decrease of reservoir pressure, viscous flow is weakening, and then slip flow, and Knudsen diffusion are gradually becoming dominant flow regimes.
+Overall, we can conclude that the specificity of fluid behavior at the nanoscale, both dynamical and thermodynamic, should be accounted for to accurately describe fluid filtration through multiscale porous media.
+However, the porous structures considered in these works were simplified, meaning artificially generated or considering only one scale of pores.